dengjianjun192/FCM/README.md

 ---

 ### Introduction
-Official code for "Semi-supervised medical image segmentation via feature similarity and reliable-region enhancement."
+Official code for "Semi-Supervised Medical Image Segmentation Based On Feature-Level Contrastive Learning And Unreliable Region Enhancement."
 ### Requirements
 This repository is based on PyTorch 2.0.0, CUDA 11.8 and Python 3.8.
 All experiments in our paper were conducted on a single NVIDIA V100 GPU with an identical experimental setting.